 Device types: "Televisions" and "computer monitors"

-- "televisions" include: TVs, TV-DVD/VCR combinations, monitors for home security/CCTV systems
+- "televisions" include: TVs, TV-DVD/VCR combinations, displays for home security/CCTV systems

 - "computer monitors" include: monitors and all-in-one computers